Alexandria Ocasio-Cortez: Environment

 Ocasio-Cortez has called for "more environmental hardliners in Congress", calling climate change "the single biggest national security threat for the United States and the single biggest threat to worldwide industrialized civilization".
 Referring to a recent United Nations report indicating that the effects of climate change could become irreversible unless carbon emissions are reined in within the next 12 years, she has argued that global warming must be addressed immediately to avert human extinction.

-Ocasio-Cortez's environmental plan, the Green New Deal, advocates for the U.S. to transition to an electrical grid running on 100% renewable energy and to end the use of fossil fuels within ten years.
+Ocasio-Cortez's environmental plan, the Green New Deal, advocates for the United States to transition to an electrical grid running on 100% renewable energy and to end the use of fossil fuels within ten years.
 The changes, estimated to cost roughly $2.5 trillion per year, would be financed in part by higher taxes on the wealthy.
 She has said she has an "open mind" about nuclear power's role in the Green New Deal, but has been criticized for ignoring it in her proposals for the deal.

+In 2024, Ocasio-Cortez, supported by Bowman and Sanders, introduced the "Green New Deal for Public housing", a plan to fund the New York City Housing Authority (NYCHA) and help it transition to clean energy.